Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 Chipping sparrows are slender, small birds.
 They are buff-brown with darkly streaked wings and back and a reddish cap on their heads.

 Chipping sparrows thrive in open woodlands and forests with grassy clearings across North America.
-They also enjoy parks and backyards, particularly if you have bird feeders.
+They can often be seen in parks and backyards, especially around bird feeders.
 Their ability to thrive in these areas has supported their large population of 230 million birds.

-They have a breeding range throughout Canada and the Northern United States.
-When not breeding, they migrate south to the southern United States.
-Their loud, trilling songs are among the most common sounds of spring in the woodlands and suburbs they inhabit.
+They have a large breeding range throughout Canada and the Northern United States.
+During winter, they migrate south to the southern United States.
+Their loud, trilling songs are among the most common sounds of spring, and can often be heard in woodland.

 4. American Robin

 American robins are familiar sights across North America.
-Many people view robins as a sign of spring as they pull earthworms out of the ground.
-With 320 million robins in North America, it is no wonder that most people know about them.
+Many people view robins as one of the first signs of spring, and can often be seen pulling earthworms out of the ground.
+There are approximately 320 million robins in North America.

-American robins are beautiful birds with a red-orange underside, grey wings and back, and a slightly darker head.
-The variety of habitats they live in is remarkable.
-They thrive anywhere, from the Alaskan wilderness to the backyards of the southern United States.
+American robins are beautiful birds with a red-orange underside, grey wings and back, with a slightly darker head.
+The variety of habitats they live in is remarkable and can be found from the Alaskan wilderness to the backyards of the southern United States.

 They often spend their winters in Mexico, where they gather in large groups.
 These roosts can have 250,000 individuals collected in a single area.
 American robins are adaptable, iconic birds of North America.